Ruddy-headed goose: Taxonomy and systematics

 The ruddy-headed goose is monotypic.

 Description

 The ruddy-headed goose is 45 to 52.5 cm long.
-Males weigh 1.65 to 2.02 kg and females 1.20 to 1.50 kg.
-Adults have the same plumage.
-Their heads and necks are red-brown, their back, breast, and flanks gray and buff with brown barring, their belly cinnamon, and their tail black.
-Their wing's upperside is gray and the underside gray, black, and white.
-Their bill is black and the legs and feet orange with black markings.
-Juveniles are similar to adults but duller overall.
+It is the smallest of the South American sheldgeese of genus Chloephaga, with males weighing 1.65 to 2.02 kg and females 1.20 to 1.50 kg.
+Adults of both sex have the same plumage.
+Their heads and necks are red-brown, with a short, thin black bill.
+The iris is dark brown, with a white eyering.
+The back, breast, and flanks are gray and buff with brown barring.
+The wings are gray overall, with an iridescent green speculum, black primaries, and bright white lesser wing-coverts and secondaries.
+They have a cinnamon belly, sometimes with white patches, and their tail is black.
+The legs and feet are orange with black blotchy markings, and the carpal knob is orange.
+Juveniles are similar to adults but duller overall and with a blackish or gray speculum.

 Distribution and habitat

 The ruddy-headed goose is found in the eastern Chilean and Argentinian parts of Tierra del Fuego and north from there to Buenos Aires Province, Argentina.
 It is also found on the Falkland Islands.
-It inhabits open landscapes such as meadows, Pampas wetlands, the borders of ponds, and coastal grasslands.
+It inhabits open landscapes such as meadows, Pampas wetlands, the borders of ponds, and coastal grasslands and meadows.